 Lathe cut records don't sound noisy and hollow this is an attempt by another competitor trying to discredit how good they sound

 Embossed lathe cut records that have been recorded on polycarbonate sheets of plastic for many years since the 1980's, most definitely, have earned a bad reputation since, because they were always embossed with a tungsten carbide stylus.
-Many have tried over the years different techniques to improve them, by using, Turtle wax, furniture polish, lighter fluid, motor oil, DW40, Etc.
+Many have tried over the years different techniques to improve embossing, by using, Turtle wax, furniture polish, lighter fluid, motor oil, DW40, But I don't use any of that, I emboss dry, and works great.

-Demonstration video showing how lathe cuts are made - Mac Miller" Performs 'Ladders' With Jon Batiste.
+Demonstration video showing how lathe cuts are made - For the Band from Hawaii - Intoxika

 Copyright © 2019 All Rights Reserved